avdnowhere/universitylist/README.md

 ### Prerequisites

-Please install Node.js on your computer.
-NPM will be included once you install Node.js.
+Please install Node.js on your computer (NPM will be included once you install it).<br/>

-You can download it from the link below:
+You can download Node.js from the link below:

 ```
 http://nodejs.org/download/